PBD Fluid Object

 This is a factor applied to the particles to prevent them from breaking up into lots of tiny clumps.
 The effect is to simulate an increase in surface tension which pulls neighbouring particles together.
 In this video the pressure has been increased to 100%:

 If you have more than one emitter, representing two different fluid simulations, this setting will mix the particle colour with that of its neighbours, to simulate the effect of lquids mixing.
 Increase the value to increase the degree of mixing.

 The radius over which the properties of the fluid are smoothed (such as density).
 When this is reduced the smoothing effect is reduced and the result is more chaotic, as seen in this video where the radius is set to 50%:

 Damping helps to reduce explosive forces.
 If you simulate a fluid with a density that is very low then the forces trying to keep the density can become very large, if the smoothing radius isn't sufficiently large enough to smooth over enough particles (low density means the particles are spaced further apart, and if this is beyond the smoothing distance it can become unstable).
 Increasing this setting damps the forces but also reduces motion from the fluid.

 The value to use when 'Check Density' is on.
-Note that it cannot be lower than 100%.

 Using the PBD Fluid object